TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design and Planning.md

 ### Ethical, Professional, and Standards Considerations

 In the project proposal, each team was required to consider what the broader impacts of the project may be to the culture, society, environment, public health, public safety, and economy.
 They were also required to consider the standards organizations which would inform the design.
-Here, the updated ethical, professional, and standards considerations must be discussed.
-Further, each team must include a complete discussion regarding how these broader considerations have been used to inform your design (what constraints, specifications, or practices etc. are in place due to the consideration of these).
+Here, each team must include a complete discussion regarding how these broader considerations have been used to inform your design (what constraints, specifications, or practices etc. are in place due to the consideration of these and how the constraints address these).

 ### Expectations for the Draft